 The United Island Hopper flight to Kosrae leaves late, as it takes an age to board all the returning islanders.
 They waddle on board with armfuls of carry-on baggage and the stewards puzzle over where to stash it all.
 There’s no leg room left whatsoever.
 As we gain height over Guam the view suggests that I’ve at least seen all that is worth seeing.

-The island now known as Guam was first visited by the Portuguese explorer Ferdinand Magellan in 1521, while sailing for the King of Spain, and it was a Spanish colony from 1565, until it was captured by the Americans in 1898.
+The island now known as Guam was settled by the Chamorro people, (of Malay origin) in about 500 A.D.
+It was first visited by the Portuguese explorer Ferdinand Magellan in 1521, while sailing for the King of Spain, and it became a Spanish colony from 1565, until it was captured by the Americans in 1898.
+Guam was occupied by the Japanese during World War II.

 Visit to Guam are mainly about outdoor leisure - beaches, snorkelling and hiking.
 Read about mine here - I had other things on my mind!